Learning need - To build trust with Health Care Workers.

-- Safety information disclosed in a home care location such as home equipment modifications and property info.
+- Safety information disclosed in a care location such as home equipment modifications and property info.

-- Option for Caregivers to choose work environment preferences.
+- Option for Health Care Workers to choose work environment preferences.

-- Ongoing Caregiving education for Caregivers and Care Recipients.
+- Ongoing Health Care Worker education for Health Care Worker and Care Recipients.

-Safety considerations and risks at the home care location
+Safety considerations and risks at the care location

-- Parking and Entrance Instructions: Care Seekers should tell where Caregivers can park and any special instructions on how to enter the home care location.
+- Parking and Entrance Instructions: Care Seekers should tell where Health Care Worker can park and any special instructions on how to enter the care location.
 Share the lockbox code or key location by the official start time.
 The directions and entrance instructions provided for the home care location should be accurate.

-- Home care location type: Tell the Caregiver the type of home care location (ex: a mobile home, condo, house, a private room in a facility) or the degree of access (ex: hard to see address, long driveway) should accurately reflect the physical home care location.
+- Care location type: Tell the Health Care Worker the type of care location (ex: a mobile home, condo, house, a private room in a facility) or the degree of access (ex: hard to see address, long driveway) should accurately reflect the physical care location.

-- Safe home care location: Care Seekers should address health and safety hazards associated at the home care location to ensure the health and well-being of the Caregiver and Care Recipient.
+- Safe care location: Care Seekers should address health and safety hazards associated at the care location to ensure the health and well-being of the Health Care Worker and Care Recipient.

-Assess if the home care location has these risks:
+Assess if the care location has these risks:

 □ Lights/Security at home care location poor/non-existent